pebblecode/wfh-api/README.md

 - Add functionality to delete workers (use slack as source of truth. slack api)
 - Websocket support for connecting devices
 - Docker deployment - fix bcrypt build errors: https://github.com/ncb000gt/node.bcrypt.js/issues/368

+###We'd love to hear from you
+Let us know what you do with WFH bot.